ClarkMcGrew/root-simple-mcmc/README.md

 # root-simple-mcmc

 A simple MCMC template for use with ROOT (tested with 5.34+ and 6.06+).
 It can be used as in a macro with ACLiC, or directly in C++ code.
 See "installation" below for how to include it in an external project.
 While multiple classes have been provided, the *only* one that I recommend is the include-file-only TSimpleMCMC templated class (i.e. TSimpleMCMC.H).
 I consider it to be stable, and am using it in "production" code.
+The TSimpleHMC class is also pretty stable, but required the gradient.

 The TSimpleMCMC templated class runs an Markov Chain Monte Carlo using a user provided likelihood and stepping proposal.
 The resulting MCMC